apache/camel-k/README.md

 **Note:** Custom Resource Definitions (CRD) are cluster-wide objects and you need admin rights to install them.
 Fortunately this operation can be done once per cluster.
 So, if the `kamel install` operation fails, you'll be asked to repeat it when logged as admin.
-For Minishift, this means executing `oc login -u system:admin` before first-time installation only.
+For Minishift, this means executing `oc login -u system:admin` then `kamel install --cluster-setup` only for first-time installation.

 ### Running a Integration